History is the study of the past. Events occurring before the invention of writing systems are considered prehistory.

 Read More

-Stalemate during World War I on the Western front was developed because no action was taken and no progress was made at the line of trenches that were stretched from the Swiss Alps.
-Those trenches were built all the way across France to Belgium which along with the developments in weaponry were the factors that contributed to the stalemate on the western front.
-The race for the mechanized weapons for
+Stalemate during World War I on the Western Front was developed because no action was taken, and no progress was made at the line of trenches that stretched from the Swiss Alps.
+Those trenches were built all the way across France to Belgium, which, along with the developments in weaponry, were the factors that contributed to the stalemate on the western front.
+The race for mechanized weapons for warfare by

 Read More